nathanMcL/nathanMcL.github.io/CSP_Readme.md

 - `Data Exfiltration` = A term for ***YOINKS***. *Your* info becomes *their* info, without *your* approval...<br>
   ***YOINKS!!*** We're being robbed.<br>
 - `Bad business` = Code that leaks, sneaks, or peaks where it shouldn’t.
-Just like a vendor having a yard sale behind behind the gas station.
+Just like a vendor having a yard sale behind the gas station.
 It ain’t a good look, but hey!
 I got a good deal on the golf clubs...<br>

 `JSONP`: A friendly-looking data callback turns into a full data exfiltration heist.
 The backdoor was built into the front door.<br>
 `Open Redirect`: You click a "login" link and suddenly you’re halfway across the dark web before your coffee cools😱.<br>